kamieliz/30-Days-of-Python/README.md

 ## Day 4 - Loops & Iteration
 - Started and Completed: Jan 19, 2022
 - something new I learned: using loops with the range() function

+## Day 5 - Conditionals and Control Flow
+- Started and Completed: Jan 20, 2022
+- something new I learned: the correct syntax for writing an if else statement all in one line